 many--continued sharing his knowledge of and commitment to traditional Lakota ways and passed on his legacy to the many Native and non-Native craftsmen and performers.

-The songs originated from the (Northern) Cheyenne, Cree, Crow, and Dakota [Lakota dialect] Indians of Montana and South Dakota and the, Creek, Comanche, Osage, and Ponca Indians of Oklahoma.
-Several have no identified tribal affiliation.
+These recorded songs originated from the (Northern) Cheyenne, Cree, Crow, and Dakota-Lakota Indians of Montana and South Dakota and the, Creek, Comanche, Osage, and Ponca Indians of Oklahoma.
+However, several have no identified tribal affiliation.
 Most were performed at powwow celebrations or in private homes.
 At least in part, the recordings in box 1 reels 1-4 and box 2 reels 9, 17-22 are copies of originals, which were re-recorded by the collector.

 The collection includes several Dakota [Lakota] popular songs from the 1920s-1930s, which are performed by Rubin Jacobs.
 Jacobs is also included in the photographs as are two of his friends, both non-Indians.

 All materials in this collection are available on request for download as MP3 files.
 Please request songs by their identification number.More Related Resources